-Year Ended D Year Ended December 31,
+Year Ended D ecember 31,

-2023 2022
+2024 2023

-Discount rate 5.10% 2.75%
+Discount rate 4.90% 5.10%

-Long-term rate of return on plan assets 6.00% 6.00%
+Long-term rate of return on plan assets 5.00% 6.00%

 Composite rate of compensation increase N/A N/A

 The Company employs a building block approach in determining the expected long-term rate of return on plan assets.
 Historical markets are studied and long-term historical relationships between equities and fixed income are preserved consistent with the widely accepted capital market principle that assets with higher volatility generate a greater return over the long run.
 Current market factors such as inflation and interest rates are evaluated before long-term market assumptions are determined.
 The long-term portfolio return is established via a building block approach with proper consideration of diversification and rebalancing.
 Peer data and historical returns are reviewed to check for reasonability and appropriateness.